Praddy2009/UnityGettingStarted/UI/README.md

 ![Img](img/Final.png)

+`Pro Tip:` Always take high resolution vector images so that the edges of the images donot blur.

 Now you learnt how to add the UI elements it's time you start creating your UI.
 For a quicker look you can also visit [here](https://www.youtube.com/watch?v=zc8ac_qUXQY)

-Feel free to contribute in this repo for Other UI elements like BUtton etc.
+Feel free to contribute in this repo for Other UI elements like Button etc.